This post may contain affiliate links. Please read my disclosure policy.

 - In a large skillet over medium heat, cook the ground beef, onions, and bell pepper until meat crumbles and no pink remains.
 Drain well and return skillet to heat.

-- Add tomato sauce, ketchup, Worcestershire, mustard, brown sugar, Creole seasoning, garlic powder, crushed red pepper, and fresh ground pepper.
+- Add tomato sauce, ketchup, Worcestershire, mustard, brown sugar, Creole seasoning, garlic powder, crushed red pepper (to taste), and fresh ground pepper.
 Stir well to combine and reduce heat to low.
 Simmer 20 minutes, stirring frequently.

 - Serve warm on toasted buns.